usnistgov/metaschema-java/README.md

 This open-source, Metaschema Java framework offers a set of Java libraries providing a programatic means to work with models defined by the [Metaschema modeling language](https://github.com/usnistgov/metaschema).
 This framework also supports programatically creating, modifying, parsing, and writing XML, JSON, and YAML instance data that conforms to a given Metaschema model.
 This work is intended to make it easier for Java software developers to incorporate Metaschema-based capabilities into their applications.

-This effort is part of the National Institute of Standards and Technology (NIST) OSCAL Program.
+This an effort by the National Institute of Standards and Technology (NIST) Metaschema Project.

 The Metaschema Java framework provides: